ka4ivan/laravel-notification-channel-instagram/README.md

 ## Usage

 Let's take an invoice-paid-notification as an example.
 You can now use the Instagram channel in your `via()` method, inside the InvoicePaid class.
-The `to($userId)` method defines the Instagram user, you want to send the notification to.
+The `to($recipientId)` (IGSID) method defines the Instagram user, you want to send the notification to.

 ```php
 use NotificationChannels\Instagram\InstagramChannel;